nahuhh/android-termux-monero-node/README.md

 ```
 4. Follow the prompts.

->  - All New Users, and SD Users: Select Y when asked to setup storage folders.
+**- All New Users, and SD Users:** _Select Y when asked to setup storage folders._

->  - All Users of pre 2022 versions, who were NOT using an SD: Select N
+**- All Users of pre 2022 versions, who were NOT using an SD:** _Select N_

->  - All Users: Press Y when/if asked to use package maintainers version of sources.list
+**- All Users:** _Press Y when/if asked to use package maintainers version of sources.list_

 5. Add the 2x2 Termux widget to your home screen.

 6. If you want the node to run on boot, you'll have to open the termux boot app (once).

+7. If you'd like the node to run in the foreground, stop and start the node from widget and select "foreground"

+8. Have a look at [Wallet Connections](#wallet-connections) on how to connect your wallet to your node.
+  - Optional: [Forwarding P2P ports](#p2p-seeding).
+See [Contributing to the Monero Network](#contributing-to-the-monero-network) for more info.

 # Contributing to the Monero Network